 *Other licenses and fees may be required depending on event

 Quincy Port District Administration Office is an 6,500 sq. ft. building which is now connected to QVBCC.
-This facility has been transformed to now include two meeting rooms.
-Our classroom is equipped to hold up to 40 persons, such as for large-scale, multi day events.
-We also offer a smaller conference room, able to hold up to 16 persons, to facilitate ongoing classes and job training coursework
+This facility has been transformed to now include four meeting rooms.
+Our Meeting Room C (which is A & B combined) and Boardroom is equipped to hold up to 40 persons, such as for large-scale, multi day events.
+We have two meeting rooms A & B which hold up to 20 persons.
+We also offer a smaller conference room, able to hold up to 16 persons, to facilitate ongoing classes and job training coursework.

 Conference Room: $10 (minimum of $25)